Vampire Hunter D (1985 film): Release

 Vampire Hunter D was released theatrically on 21 December 1985 where it was distributed by Toho.
 A laserdisc by CBS Sony Group was released on the same date.
 A Region 2 DVD release of the film was released by SME Visual Works in Japan on 21 February 2001.
 An English-language version of the OVA was produced in 1992 by Streamline Pictures, and was shown on the fine-arts theatrical circuit in the US in 1992.
 Vampire Hunter D had its American premiere at the Cleveland Cinematheque on 27 March 1992 as part of the Japanimation Weekend IV event.
 The Streamline dub was then released on VHS on 26 March 1993.
-This initial release was followed by a re-release on VHS by Streamline's parent company, Orion Pictures, and a laserdisc release by Lumivison.
+This initial release was followed by a re-release on VHS by Orion Home Video and a laserdisc release by Lumivison.
 The film was also shown several times on American television during the 1990s, including on TBS, Cartoon Network, and the Sci-Fi Channel.
 Vampire Hunter D is considered a flagship title for Streamline, and was marketed in the US as "the first animated horror film for adults".

 In 2000, Urban Vision Entertainment, the US production partner and distributor of Vampire Hunter D: Bloodlust, re-released the OVA on a "Special Edition" bilingual DVD on 17 October containing the original Japanese audio and a Dolby Digital 5.1 remix of the Streamline dub, as well as releasing dubbed and subtitled versions of the film on VHS.
 The Special Edition DVD release was duplicated by Manga Entertainment for a UK release on 5 July 2004, as well as by Madman Entertainment in Australia on 31 August 2005.
 Madman reissued their Special Edition DVD on 23 July 2014.

 On 16 April 2015, Sentai Filmworks announced their license to the film in North America for digital and home video release.
 The film was released on 25 August 2015 on Blu-ray and DVD with a new English dub.